dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

   - deep net interpretability
 ---

-Scientists have long summarized neurons by describing the relationship between their inputs and outputs.
+Scientists have long summarized neurons in terms of the relationship between their inputs and outputs.
 Here I describe a technique that allows us to go beyond previous approaches to succinctly describe important and complex neural behavior.
 ------

 ![curvatures]